CopernicaMarketingSoftware/Documentation/Yothalot/cpp-input.md

 With member `add()` you can add files to the `Yothalot::Input` object.
 It uses three arguments but argument two and three are optional.
-With the first argument you set the filename, the second argument sets at what position in the file the records should be included.
+With the first argument you set the filename, the second argument sets from what position in the file the records should be included.
+Inclusion starts from the first record that is stored after the specified position.
 The last argument set the number of bytes to read.
-You can use it like:
+If the amount of bytes cause a truncated record, some extra bytes will be read.
+You can use the member like:
 ```cpp
 /**
  *  Create a Yothalot::Inputs object to store multiple inputs